NVivo for Qualitative Data Analysis (CPD accredited)

 The various uses of NVivo will be presented and discussed.
 Included will be working in teams, adding in notes, importing files, and using NVivo for managing literature.
 Examples of qualitative and mixed methods research will be presented to showcase how NVivo can be used to manage large amounts of various data.

-- To explore basic, intermediate and advanced menu options in NVivo software.
+- To explore basic, intermediate and advanced menu options in NVivo.

-- To produce queries, word clouds, and models that help to analysis qualitative data.
+- To produce queries, word clouds, and models that help with analysis of qualitative data.